Stokes Hill Wharf

-Stokes Hill Wharf is the main wharf for the city of Darwin in the Northern Territory of Australia and is named after Stokes Hill, which it sits beside.
-The hill itself was named after the previous commander of HMS Beagle, Captain Pringle Stokes, by the current commander of the Beagle, John Clements Wickham in 1839.
+Stokes Hill Wharf is the main wharf for the city of Darwin in the Northern Territory of Australia and is named after Stokes Hill, adjacent.
+The hill itself was named in 1839 by the commander of HMS Beagle, after its previous commander, Captain Pringle Stokes.

+Another possible source is the unrelated John Lort Stokes, who was mate and assistant surveyor aboard Beagle under Captain Robert Fitzroy, R.N., 1831–1836 when Charles Darwin was a paying passenger, sharing Stokes' cabin.
+Darwin Harbour was named in 1839 by Lieutenant Stokes and Mr. Forsyth after their old friend and shipmate.
+Stokes and (ship's mate) C. C. Forsyth had taken the ship's boat to make a closer examination of the harbour.

 History

 Larrakia sacred site

 The Larrakia people were the first people to live in this area and believe “Stokes Hill” to have a Larrakia spiritual ancestor living inside it.
 This ancestor is known as “Chinute Chinute” and is said to manifest itself from time to time as a tawny frogmouth.
 The hill is a registered Aboriginal sacred site, and is protected by Larrakia traditional owners of the Greater Darwin Region, with the assistance of the Aboriginal Areas Protection Authority.
 No development, ground disturbing activities, or work is allowed within the sacred site boundaries.

 First wharf

 The first wharf built in 1885-86 was called the Port Darwin Jetty or Railway Jetty and was made of timber.
 The railway connecting Palmerston, the previous name for Darwin, to Pine Creek ran onto the wharf.
 A small steam engine, known as the "Sandfly", was used to shunt rail stock the length of the jetty.
 The jetty was closed in 1897 owing to the danger of collapse.
 The cyclone of 1897 and being eaten away by teredo navalis, a salt water clam also known as the naval shipworm, eventually caused the jetty to collapse that year.